On consecutive sums in permutations: Closing remarks

-In fact, all examples with $\abs{S(a)} = o(n^2)$ we are aware of exhibit some algebraic structure, much as in Proposition \ref{LOW:prop:small-S}.
-It is not quite the case that $\abs{S(a)}$ is minimised for the trivial permutation, but none of the known examples seems to be significantly worse.
-Hence, we may ask more boldly:
+In fact, all examples of $a \in \Sym([n])$ with $\abs{S(a)} = o(n^2)$ we are aware of exhibit some algebraic structure, much as in Example \ref{exple:END:bounded-complexity}.
+It is not the case that $\abs{S(a)}$ is minimised for the trivial permutation $\id_n$, but none of the examples known to the author are significantly worse.
+Hence, we ask a bolder question.